 Many of you are too young to have seen, "The Andy Griffith Show."
 It was a sitcom about a friendly small-town sheriff/widower with a little boy, a plump aunt, and a bumbling deputy.
-The sheriff never carried a gun (except for one episode with an escaped convict), and his deputy, played by Don Knotts, who did carry a gun but only had one bullet, which he was forever losing.
+The sheriff never carried a gun (except for one episode with an escaped convict); however, his deputy, played by Don Knotts, did carry a gun but only had one bullet, which he was forever losing.

-At the recent 4th of July parade in Da-da's small town, a motorcycle cop was driving up and down the street just prior to the parade; the street was blocked off and people were excited (why?) about watching the same dumb parade they always watch, but this time the motorcycle cop was growling, "Get outta the way!" instead of, "please move to the curb."
+At the recent 4th of July parade in Da-da's small town, a motorcycle cop was driving up and down the street just prior to the parade; the street was blocked off and people were excited (why?) about watching the same dumb parade they always watch, but this time the motorcycle cop was growling, "Outta the way!" instead of, "please move to the curb."
 [He has since been fired.]

 |This is not peace.|

 All police, their supervisors, and elected officials, should have to attend, "The Andy Griffith Police Academy."
 At The Andy Griffith Police Academy, cadets will learn to:

 - Be non-threatening.

 Remember PEACE?
 Of course you don't.
 It hasn't existed on the Godforsaken planet for 16,000 years.
 (PSSST...
-IT'S AWESOME.
-Besides being our natural state, peace is like sleeping on freshly mown grass (in a green outfit so you don't have to worry about grass stains) on a hill under a tree about a zillion years before humans and monstrous animals and bugs showed up.
+IT'S AWESOME.)
+Besides being our natural state, PEACE is like sleeping on freshly mown grass (in a green outfit so you don't have to worry about grass stains) on a hill under a tree about a zillion years before humans and monstrous animals and bugs showed up.
 You know, big puffy white-cloud blue-sky cool-breeze full-belly PEACE.

 Growing up, the police in Da-da's hometown were called, "peace officers."
-Da-da knows that the world appears to be more dangerous than it used to -- on TV and in movies, anyway -- but the reality is that all major crimes are way down, statistically.
+Da-da knows that the world appears to be more dangerous than it used to -- on TV and in movies, which is mostly fake -- but the reality is that all major crimes are way down, statistically.
 WE THE PEOPLE are more peaceful.
 So, why can't the police mirror reality and follow suit?
 Like the guy in, "Raising Arizona" said, you're just hurting yourselves with this rambunctious behavior.
 Our governments want us afraid so we're easier to control.
 [Ask George Soros, the guy who's driving much of this.]

 Either way, the police in Da-da's town are scaring Da-da more than alleged gun-toting yahoos the media wants us to see everywhere.
-Really, the only aggressive, gun-toting yahoos Da-da ever sees these days are the police.
+Really, the only aggressive gun-toting yahoos Da-da sees these days are the police.